Dependable Dining: New Gluten-Free Kitchen Offers Sense of Community

 Although the college had been offering gluten-free menu items in Chase-Duckett’s dining hall, students were concerned that without a kitchen specifically reserved for gluten-free food, they were still coming into contact with problem proteins.

 Smith’s new kitchen at Dawes is believed to be the first college dining facility wholly dedicated to gluten-free food.
-The renovated kitchen serves two hot gluten-free meals daily to students who have registered with the Offices of Student Affairs and Disability Services.
+The renovated kitchen serves two hot gluten-free meals daily to students who have registered with the Office of Student Affairs and the Accessibility Resource Center.
 Dawes diners also have access to gluten-free breakfast items and snacks from the kitchen via a card-swipe system.

 Some Dawes regulars have been diagnosed with Celiac disease, an autoimmune disease caused by a reaction to gluten protein that can lead to digestive tract pain, fatigue and other health problems.
 Others have food allergies that require them to steer clear of gluten.